-18.10 Records.
+18.12 Records.
 The Parties shall keep (or as necessary cause to be kept by their respective agents) for a period of at least two years such records as may be needed to afford a clear history of all deliveries of power pursuant to this Agreement.
 For any matters in dispute, the Parties shall keep the records related to such matters until the dispute is ended.
 In maintaining or causing to be maintained such records, the Parties shall effect such segregation and allocation as may be needed to properly bill delivery of power pursuant to this Agreement.

-18.11 Audit.
-Each Party or any third party representative of a Party shall have the right, at its sole expense, to examine the records of the other Party relating to this Agreement during normal business hours upon reasonable notice.
+18.13 Audit.
+Each Party or any third party representative of a Party shall have the right, at its sole expense, to examine the records of the other Party relating to performance under this Agreement during normal business hours upon reasonable notice.

-18.12 Amendment.
+18.14 Amendment.
 This Agreement only shall be amended or modified by the mutual written agreement of both SELLER and BUYER.